Skip to content Skip to main navigation Skip to footer

 This Association is organized specially for the following purposes:

-• To unite all outrigger canoe clubs organized in the Pacific Northwest (Idaho, Montana, Oregon, Utah and Washington State):
+• To unite all outrigger canoe clubs organized in the Pacific Northwest including but not limited to: Idaho, Montana, Oregon, Utah and Washington

-• To represent PNW ORCA member at international forums for Outrigger canoe racing.
+• To represent PNWORCA members at international forums for Outrigger canoe racing

 CONDUCT